ashrufsyed/iitm_thesis/README.md

-# A New and Improved LaTeX class for Synopsis and Dissertations submitted to IIT Madras
+# A New and Improved LaTeX class for Synopsis and Dissertations submitted to IIT Madras (Sep 2021)

-- Modified the templates and files in compliance with [Feb-2021 Formatting guidelines of IIT Madras](FormatsGuidelinesProformas/RevisedFormatsGuidelines_ThesisSynopsis.pdf).
+- Modified the templates and files in compliance with [Feb-2021 Formatting guidelines of IIT Madras](FormatsGuidelinesProformas/RevisedFormatsGuidelines_ThesisSynopsis.pdf), and later with updated guidelines of Jul 2021.
+- The document `thesis.pdf` (or `chapter.pdf`) serves as a user guide for the template, so please go through it before using the template.
 - This is a LaTeX2e system with a `iitmdiss.cls` file and various templates ([`thesis.tex`](thesis.tex), [`synopsis.tex`](synopsis.tex) and [`chapter.tex`](chapter.tex)) that should format a report as per these guidelines.
 - The page layout is set using the `geometry` package.
-- The double/singlespacing is setup using `setspace`.
+- The double/singlespacing is setup using `setspace` ctan package.
 - Figure captions are set using the `subcaption` or `caption2` packages depending on the presence of subfigures.
 - `natbib` is used to do the citation using an author-year format.
 I've made an `iitm.bst` file that formats the references as per the IITM guidelines.
 - Additional proformas required during preparation and submission are given in a combined word file named ['ProformasCertificates_New.docx'](FormatsGuidelinesProformas/ProformasCertificates_New.docx)